 There are additional costs for children.
 You can use the formula from the Office of the Actuary to determine real costs.

-Premiums are tax-deductible and subsidized by the federal government.
+Premiums are deducted from retired pay pre-tax and subsidized by the federal government.

 Once a retiree has made 360 payments (30 years) and reached age 70, he/she is considered paid-up, and no longer has to make payments.

 When the servicemember passes away, the next of kin needs to notify DFAS to get the annuity started.
 It usually takes about 3-4 months after DFAS is notified for the SBP payments to begin.
 They will be retroactive to date of death.

 The annuity is 55% of the base amount; therefore if the base amount was $1,000, the annuity will be $550 per month.
 SBP is taxable.